Convento de Santo Domingo, Cartagena, Dominican convent in Plaza Santo Domingo, Cartagena, Colombia.

 The convent served as a major center for education in colonial New Granada, offering instruction in philosophy and theology to support religious training and missionary work across the region.

-The building sits in Cartagena's old quarter and is easily reached on foot from Plaza Santo Domingo.
-Visitors should know that stairs and corridors are narrow, and exploring multiple floors requires some physical effort.
+The building is in Cartagena's old quarter and easy to reach on foot from Plaza Santo Domingo.
+The stairs and corridors are narrow, so exploring the upper floors takes some physical effort.

 The community of curious travelers